Culture of Ethiopia: Ethiopian cuisine

-The Ethiopian cuisine consists of various vegetable or meat side dishes and entrees, often prepared as a wat or thick stew.
+The Ethiopian cuisine consists of various vegetable or meat side dishes and entrees, often prepared as a wat or thick stew like doro wot; a very popular traditional stew made out of chicken and egg.
 One or more servings of wat are placed upon a piece of injera, a large sourdough flatbread, which is 50 cm (20 inches) in diameter and made out of fermented teff flour.
 One does not eat with utensils, but instead uses injera (always with the right hand) to scoop up the entrees and side dishes.
+When eating with others, Ethiopians might give a gursha, involving using your hand to grab a bite of injera and feed it to someone.
 Traditional Ethiopian food does not use any pork or seafood (aside from fish), as most Ethiopians have historically adhered to Islam, the Ethiopian Orthodox Church, or Judaism, all of which prohibit eating pork and shellfish.
 Additionally, throughout a given year, Orthodox Christians observe numerous fasts (such as Lent), during which food is prepared without any meat or dairy products.
 Another dish served in Ethiopia is Doro wat, which is chicken stew with hard boiled eggs.

+A common ceremony is the coffee ceremony.
+Unlike most countries, coffee is served during social gatherings, amongst family, friends, or neighbors.
+There are three rounds of coffee drinking: the first one called "awol" (ኣዎል), the second "tona" (ቶና) and the third "baraka" (ባርካ).
+The tradition of coffee drinking goes back to Kaldi, a 9th century goat herder from Keffa Zone who noticed his goats were caught up in hysteria after eating a shrub that stimulated them to dance uncontrollably.
+After picking the shrub's berries, he was advised to show them to priests in a nearby monastery.
+One monk called the generosity of Kaldi "the Devil's work" and tossed the coffee berries into the fire, generating a delicious odor and leading to the birth of coffee.